 - This is the main attack mode of BattleTech's Humongous Mecha against enemy infantry or ground vehicles in their own hex (where they can't be shot at).
 There are a couple of dedicated close-in defense weapons, but as those are one-shot devices that only work under highly specific circumstances — and not necessarily well even then — while nonetheless taking up valuable tonnage, most 'Mechs don't actually mount them and fall back on kicking and stomping instead, which they can basically get for free.

-- Banjo-Tooie has the Stomponadon (Triassic Steamroller): a giant, irritating dinosaur foot from nowhere with a habit of slamming down on your face with the speed of lightning, causing HP to One followed by death.
+- Banjo-Tooie has the Stomponadon (Triassic Steamroller): a giant, irritating dinosaur foot from nowhere with a habit of slamming down on your face with the speed of lightning, causing HP to 1 followed by death.
 The relatively easy way to cross the Stomping Plains involves turning on invincibility powers and just running through, but the really annoying part comes later when you have to go through again with each character separately (which proves that it's a very good thing that Banjo can heal himself).

 - The Game Over sequence from Manic Miner.